NATALIE WILLIAMS (Director)

 Llion joined UWP in 2013 with a decade’s experience in the voluntary sector working for Mencap Cymru and the Wales Council for Voluntary Action, where he developed a detailed knowledge of the signposting of broad information needs across diverse user groups.
 Interspersed with this vital work, Llion was awarded his doctoral degree at Aberystwyth University with his thesis on Wales and Welsh Language culture in the 1960s.

-Before joining UWP in 2016, Chris worked as a Library Assistant, and studied English Literature and Creative Writing at Aberystwyth University and University of Warwick.
+Before joining UWP in 2016, Chris worked as a Library Assistant, and studied for a BA in English Literature and Creative Writing at Aberystwyth University, and an MA in Writing from the University of Warwick.

 Amy is the Publisher for UWP’s new trade imprint (launching 2022), bringing stories about Wales and its rich and fascinating culture to a wide audience.
 She particularly enjoys building relationships with authors with all levels of experience, and helping them bring their ideas to fruition.